JMestre32/CS50-Intro-To-Programming-with-Python/05-Libraries/README.md

 Instead of importing an entire module we can simply import one function from a module like so:

 from ``module-name`` import ``module-function``

+<h3><ins>command-line arguments</ins></h3>

+Command-line arguments allow users to provide input not when prompted by the command-line but when you are executing the program at the command-line.

+Up until now we have ONLY called programs like so: python hello.py

+command-line arguments change this up a little (exemplified in name.py)

+<h3><ins>sys</ins></h3>

+As previously stated, sys (short for system) provides a bunch of functionality that has to do with the system and the users input.

+There exists a variable that "magically" exists for you called 'argv'.
+It stands for argument vector, which is a fancy way of describing ``the list of all of the words that the human typed in at the prompt before they hit enter``.

+All of these arguments are provided to you via python in a variable called sys.argv

+Similar to the C programming language, sys.argv[0] is the program name and anything after that are parameters the program expects the user to provide.

+All of this is exemplified in ``name.py``